Household Waste Recycling Centre booking form privacy notice

 We currently manage 18 Household Waste Recycling Centres (HWRCs) and 6 transfer stations and closed landfill sites across Kent.
 The sites are operated by contracting parties under the remit of Kent County Council.

-A website based booking system to enable customers, living in both Kent County Council and Medway Council areas, to use the HWRCs has been developed to control demand upon re-opening during the COVID19 pandemic.
+A website-based booking system to enable customers living in Kent, to use the HWRCs has been developed to control demand upon re-opening during the COVID-19 pandemic.